mangospur/mangospur/README.md

 - 🌱 I’m currently learning the fundamentals of IT.
 - 💞️ I’m looking to collaborate once I've got the basics!
-- 📫 How to reach me... here, somewhere.
+- 📫 How to reach me... here, somewhere. really just learning & experimenting for now.
+Will update as I progress!

 <!---
 mangospur/mangospur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.